About

 In 2013, Brown passed the sport to his oldest son, Anson, and daughter, Arianna, by introducing them to NHRA Jr. Drag Racing, which is for children as young as five driving one-half scale dragsters.

 Anson became the first fourth-generation Brown to compete in drag racing when he began driving an NHRA Jr. Dragster.
 He proved to be a fast learner by winning six race titles as a rookie in 2013.
-Arianna gave it a try and is the first Brown woman to compete in drag racing.
-Youngest son Adler joined his brother and sister and is now an avid competitor.
+In 2023, he graduated to the Super Comp category and won a high-stakes $75,000 payout race in St. Louis in only his second event.
+Arianna is the first Brown woman to compete in drag racing, while youngest son Adler joined his brother and sister and is now an avid competitor.

 Prior to making his debut in the Top Fuel category in 2008, Brown found success in Pro Stock Motorcycle from 1998 to 2007.